 Our approach to web design is more correctly called ‘website architecture’.
 We define website architecture as ‘the art and science of creating good websites’.
 This requires:

 - Useful and well-organised content [utility, commodity, utilitas].

 - Good technical design [efficiency, firmness, firmitas].

 - Good visual design [beauty, delight, venustas].

-The overall aim is high quality.
+The overall aim is professional quality.
 We learn from other design approaches, from design analogies and from design theories.
-Websites on this programme and designed, built and assessed on the basis of Commodity, Firmness, Delight and Business.
+Websites on this programme and designed, built and assessed on the basis of Commodity, Firmness, Delight, Business and Cultural Context.

-One of the key events of our academic year is Talk Web Design, a day of talks from leading industry experts.
+Over the years we have hosted many industry speakers and have organised events such as Talk Web Design, a day of talks from leading industry experts.
 We have good contacts with many of the leading lights in the web design industry and our students get to hear the very latest ideas from those who propose them.
-In 2012 our speakers included Andy Budd, Jeremy Keith, Richard Rutter, Chris Mills and Rob Hawkes.
-Our very own Kerri-Anne Ellis also spoke about ‘Life as a Front End Developer’.
-Kerri-Anne graduated in 2010.

 And of course we have our own conference website.